eden-platform/cloud/debugging/mariadb.build.md

 We'll use [Reprepro](https://wikitech.wikimedia.org/wiki/Reprepro) to create a Ubuntu repository.
 Older releases of reprepro do not work well with ddeb packages (debug symbols).

-At the end, we'll have our MariaDB 10.6.16+ packages for Ubuntu 20.04 hosted on packages.frappe.cloud.
+At the end, we'll have our MariaDB 10.6.16+ packages for Ubuntu 20.04 hosted on packages.edencloud.us.

 ---